X-RAYL® SOLAR POINTER S2

-The X-Rayl® Solar Pointer S2 is the latest generation in the X-Rayl® Solar family and has all the features of its predecessors with improved ATEX protection on II 2G Ex ib IIC T6 Gb for gas and II 2D Ex ib IIIC T85°C Db for dust.
+The X-Rayl® Solar Pointer S2 is a proven member of the X-Rayl® Solar family, has all the features of its predecessors with improved ATEX protection to II 2G Ex ib IIC T6 Gb for gas and II 2D Ex ib IIIC T85°C Db for dust.
 The speaks 2,4GHz (IEEE) with Sensors.

 The “S2” edition is a proven member of the X-Rayl® Solar family with many thousand units installed.
-Compared to the predecessor model X-Rayl Solar Pointer “Edition Silver” the ATEX protection has been improved and changed to the following marking II 2G Ex ib IIC T6 Gb for Gas sowie II 2D Ex ib IIIC T85°C Db for Dust.
+Compared to the predecessor model X-Rayl Solar Pointer “Edition Silver” the ATEX protection has been improved and changed to the following marking II 2G Ex ib IIC T6 Gb for gas and II 2D Ex ib IIIC T85°C Db for dust.

-The X-Rayl® Solar Pointer in the Silver Edition has all the features of the previous series.
+The X-Rayl® Solar Pointer S2 has all features of the previous series.
 It has communication via LTE (LTE: Penta-Band 700 (Bd28) / 800 (Bd20) / 900 (Bd8) / 1800 (Bd3) / 21 00 MHz (Bd1)).
-The Fall Back option on 2G provides security to work even where no LTE network is available.
-It is made of aluminium for highest demands.
-The X-Rayl® Solar Pointer Series 17o has been developed for use in ATEX Zone 1.
+The Fall Back option on 2G provides security to operate even where no LTE network is available.
+It is made of aluminium and blue anodized for highest demands.
+The X-Rayl® Solar Pointer Series 17o is designed for use in ATEX Zone 1.

 S2 pointers allow communication with radio sensors at 2.4 GHz (IEEE).